MON-FRI 8:30AM-5:30PM

 What if there are still significant damages for which you haven’t been compensated after you’ve exhausted your PIP and you don’t have uninsured/underinsured motorist coverage?

 You're not necessarily out of luck.
 You may carry other kinds of insurance that might share in the duty to pay.
 Sometimes, when you think that you would never receive a recovery, you may find that a family household member has uninsured motorist coverage that covers you explicitly as an insured.
-Our firm had uncovered such coverage many times in the past.
+Our firm has uncovered such coverage many times in the past.
 An experienced attorney may still be able to seek compensation from third parties whose negligence contributed to your suffering.

+We provide our clients with complete legal services from evidence gathering to identifying available insurance sources and negotiating with insurance companies.
 While these companies are profit-oriented, our interest is to represent you, as we only get paid if you recover damages.